AshirbadGudu/mongo-express-rest-api/README.md

-mkdir ./src/types # for holding types for project mkdir ./src/routes # for holding routes of API endpoints mkdir ./src/controllers # for holding controllers of API endpoints
+mkdir ./src/types # for holding types for project mkdir ./src/routes # for holding routes of API endpoints mkdir ./src/controllers # for holding controllers of API endpoints mkdir ./src/models # for holding models of MongoDB mkdir ./src/schemas # for holding schemas of MongoDB
 ```